HuiyingLiu111/TSCMixer/README.md

-# TSCMixer
-A multi-view method for Multivariable Time Series Classification
+# TSCMixer: A multi-view method for Multivariable Time Series Classification